JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page.md

-9. **Important**: when edit **pubspec.yaml** file, you will need to rerun the app.
+9. **Important**: when you are editing **pubspec.yaml** file, you will need to rerun the app.

-10. To display the cat image, we will use **Image.asset** widget, this widget will helps us to show the image inside our app.
+10. To display the cat image, we will use the **Image.asset** widget, this widget will help us to show the image inside our app.
 Inside this widget, we will add our cat image path.

 ```dart
 Scaffold(